Agilatech/rmy85000/README.md

 ###Operation Notes
 This driver is specifc to the RM Young 85000 series ultrasonic anemometer.
 The hardware measures wind speed from 0-60 m/s with an accuracy of ±0.1 m/s.
 Wind direction is measured from 0-360 degrees with an accuracy of ±3 degrees.

-The hardware interfaces via RS-232 or RS-485, so your hardware must support one of these protocols.
+The anemometer interfaces via RS-232 or RS-485, so your hardware must support one of these protocols.
 The serial device file is specified in the constructor.

+This driver returns six parameters, accounting speed and direction for instantaneous, average, and gust.
+* index 0 = instantaneous wind speed
+* index 1 = instantaneous wind direction
+* index 2 = average wind speed
+* index 3 = average wind direction
+* index 4 = gust wind speed
+* index 5 = gust wind direction

+Technically, what is happening behind the scenes is that the driver lauches a separate thread which keeps track of the instantaneous wind speeds and directions for a period of 1 minute.
+At the end of the period, it averages the values to produce average wind speed and direction.
+During the period it keeps track of the max speed to produce gust wind speed and direction.

 ###Dependencies
 * node-gyp is used to configure and build